mozilla/CCADB-Tools/API_AddUpdateIntermediateCert/README.md

  }

- Class PolicyInformation {
+ Class NonAuditDocumentationInformation {
-    Boolean CPCPSSameAsParent                # can be null or set to True if the new cert will be in the parent cert's CP/CPS info

     String PolicyDocumentation;
     String DocumentRepository;

-    String CertificatePolicy;
-    String CertificationPracticeStatement;
+    Boolean CPSameAsParent                   # can be null or set to True if the new cert will be in the parent cert's CP info
+    String CertificatePolicy;                # document link must be provided along with the date String CPLastUpdatedDate;                # when provided, date must be in format yyyy-MM-dd

+    Boolean CPSSameAsParent                  # can be null or set to True if the new cert will be in the parent cert's CPS info
+    String CertificationPracticeStatement;   # document link must be provided along with the date String CPSLastUpdatedDate;               # when provided, date must be in format yyyy-MM-d

+    Boolean CPCPSSameAsParent                # can be null or set to True if the new cert will be in the parent cert's CP/CPS info
-    String CPCPSLastUpdatedDate;             # when provided, date must be in format yyyy-MM-dd }
+    String CertificatePracticeAndPolicyStatement;    # document link must be provided along with the date String CPCPSLastUpdatedDate;             # when provided, date must be in format yyyy-MM-dd

+    Boolean SelfAssessmentSameAsParent       # can be null or set to True if the new cert will be in the parent cert's Self-Assessment info
+    String SelfAssessment;                   # document link must be provided along with the date String SelfAssessmentCompletionDate;     # when provided, date must be in format yyyy-MM-dd

+ }

   String Description;